-You already may know that I'm researching the depths of what a capture and playback device does WHAT but that I'm looking for "precise" answers in a language a 2nd grader -- me! -- would understand.
+Some of you already know that I'm researching the depths of what a capture and playback device does WHAT but that I'm looking for "precise" answers in a language a 2nd grader -- me! -- would understand.

 Anyway -- I've been going in circles for 2 and half weeks -- no lie.
 I have so much in notes -- in word, in notepad, on paper, in emails, IN MY HEAD -- that I need to be UNCOMPRESSED!

 I feel like all the answers are in my notes (so many notes).
 But the dots aren't connecting, and part of the reason is that I'm getting opinions that seem to contradicting but in all probability are most like just not "sensitive" enough.
 The other part of the reason is that I'm a second grader!

 The dots aren't connecting because there actually are "holes" in the lines at the beginning and end the dots are.
 These holes are cause by the two "parts" mentioned above.
 I'm stuck MAINLY on one thing!
 And I need an a "sensitive" answer!! -- not an industry answer!
 I need (and I say need respectfully) an answer sensitive the level of my mind's current capacity not to shut off the moment an unfamiliar term injects it with fear and doubt.

 So here's where I'm stuck (and there's gotta be a simple way to FULLY explain this):